MozillaMudkip/RGB-Color-Sensor-Module-OPT4048DTSR-/README.md

 ![alt text](https://github.com/MozillaMudkip/RGB-Color-Sensor-Module-OPT4048DTSR-/blob/main/ColorSensorPCB.png?raw=true)

 The OPT4048DTSR and and LED system takes in just a 3.3V input for power.
-Please note the the sensor has a minimum open air voltage range from 1.6V to 3.6V.
+Please note that the sensor has a minimum open air voltage range from 1.6V to 3.6V.
 3.3V proved to be a convenient value for us as we use a 3.3 voltage source in numerous other portions of out project.
 For more information, please refer to the OPT4048DTSR datasheet which gives more specific allowances and typical setup and application.

 https://www.ti.com/lit/ds/symlink/opt4048.pdf?ts=1698653299594&ref_url=https%253A%252F%252Fwww.ti.com%252Fproduct%252FOPT4048